-The iPhoto/ iPhoto library as we all know is re-known as an application to store all the photos developed by Apple Inc. However, the iPhoto library was replaced by Apple’s Photos application, with iPhoto’s last release in 2015.
-If you are using older versions of mac like El-captain or Yosemite and encounter a disastrous situation where your iPhoto crashes.
-In this article, you will find a hassle-free solution on how to repair an iPhoto which is crashing.
+As we all know, the iPhoto/ iPhoto library is re-known as an application to store all the photos developed by Apple Inc. However, the iPhoto library was replaced by Apple’s Photos application with iPhoto’s last release in 2015.
+Suppose you use older versions of a Mac-like El-captain or Yosemite and encounter a disastrous situation where your iPhoto crashes.
+In this article, you will find a hassle-free solution to repair an iPhoto that is crashing.

-Corruption is an unforeseen scenario, there are many reasons which commonly lead to the iPhoto library crashing.
-In the article below you will learn simple methods on how to repair and recover your photos from the iPhoto application.
+Corruption is an unforeseen scenario; many reasons commonly lead to the iPhoto library crashing.
+In the article below, you will learn simple methods to repair and recover your photos from the iPhoto application.

 How to Repair iPhoto Crashing?

-In the section below you will learn two methods on how to fix the corrupted iPhoto which is crashing effortlessly
+In the section below, you will learn two methods to fix the corrupted iPhoto, crashing effortlessly.

 If you encounter your iPhoto application frequently crashing, follow the below-mentioned steps to fix the iPhoto crashing issue.